 Once the Building Consent has been issued, you will need to arrange for an inspection of the existing fireplace BEFORE the new appliance is installed.
 The Officer will check that

-- The chimney and fireplace are structurally sound and suitable for the new heater, and that any gaps or holes within the fireplace have been adequately sealed.
+- The chimney and fireplace are structurally sound and suitable for the new heater, and that any gaps or holes in the fireplace have been adequately sealed.

 - The existing hearth is sound and that the width meets the heater manufacturer’s specifications.

 If the current fireplace and chimney are constructed of masonry (brickwork) then the Officer will check its double thickness, unless otherwise specified by the manufacturer.
 The fireplace must NOT be used until an Officer checks it meets all the requirements.